mattcroat/joy-of-code/posts/introduction-to-3d-with-svelte/introduction-to-3d-with-svelte.md

 This already feels so much better! 😄

-As an exercise try adding a [directional light helper](https://threejs.org/docs/index.html#api/en/helpers/DirectionalLightHelper) and then add controls for it.
+As an exercise try adding a [directional light helper](https://threejs.org/docs/index.html#api/en/helpers/DirectionalLightHelper) and then add controls for it (this one is tricky because you need to pass the light as reference).

 ## Importing 3D Models